Thiamine deficiency: History

 Earliest written descriptions of thiamine deficiency are from ancient China in the context of Chinese medicine.
 One of the earliest is by Ge Hong in his book Zhou hou bei ji fang (Emergency Formulas to Keep up Your Sleeve) written sometime during the third century.
 Hong called the illness by the name jiao qi, which can be interpreted as "foot qi".
 He described the symptoms to include swelling, weakness, and numbness of the feet.
 He also acknowledged that the illness could be deadly, and claimed that it could be cured by eating certain foods, such as fermented soybeans in wine.
 Better known examples of early descriptions of "foot qi" are by Chao Yuanfang (who lived during 550–630) in his book Zhu bing yuan hou lun (Sources and Symptoms of All Diseases) and by Sun Simiao (581–682) in his book Bei ji qian jin yao fang (Essential Emergency Formulas Worth a Thousand in Gold).

 In the mid-19th century, interest in beriberi steadily rose as the disease became more noticeable with changes in diet in East and Southeast Asia.
-There was a steady uptick in medical publications, reaching one hundred and eighty-one publications from 1880 and 1889, and hundreds more in the following decades.
-The link to white rice was clear to Western doctors, but a confounding factor was that some other foods like meat failed to prevent beriberi, so it could not be easily explained as a lack of known chemicals like carbon or nitrogen.
+A steady uptick occurred in medical publications, reaching 181 publications from 1880 and 1889, and hundreds more in the following decades.
+The link to white rice was clear to Western doctors, but a confounding factor was that some other foods such as meat failed to prevent beriberi, so it could not be easily explained as a lack of known chemicals like carbon or nitrogen.
 With no knowledge of vitamins, the etiology of beriberi was among the most hotly debated subjects in Victorian medicine.

 During the Edo period of Japan, the consumption of polished white rice, once largely restricted to the upper classes, began to spread among lower-ranking samurai and urban townspeople, often forming the bulk of their diet with few side dishes.
 This dietary shift contributed to the rising prevalence of beriberi, particularly in major cities such as Kyoto, Nagoya, Edo (modern Tokyo), and Osaka by the late 17th century.
 In contrast, rural populations and farmers, who relied on mixed grains and less refined brown rice with higher thiamine content, were largely spared from the disease.
 With the onset of the Meiji era and its accompanying economic growth, refined white rice became more widely accessible across social classes.
 The resulting popularization of a polished white rice diet contributed to the nationwide spread of beriberi, which came to be regarded as a disease endemic to Japan.